Redpanda Migrator

 You can use the Redpanda rpk CLI tool to check which topics and ACLs have been migrated to the destination cluster.
 You can quickly install rpk if you don’t already have it.

-For now, users need to be migrated manually.
+For now, users require manual migration.
 However, this step is not required for the current demo.
-Similarly, roles are specific to Redpanda and, for now, will also require manual migration if the source cluster is based on Redpanda.
+Similarly, roles are specific to Redpanda and, for now, also require manual migration if the source cluster is based on Redpanda.

 rpk -X brokers=destination.cloud.redpanda.com:9092 -X tls.enabled=true -X sasl.mechanism=SCRAM-SHA-256 -X user=redpanda -X pass=testpass topic list